 Existing law makes it unlawful to take a bird, mammal, fish, reptile, or amphibian, except as authorized by law.

-This bill would make it unlawful for a person in California to transport, sell, offer for sale, possess with the intent to sell, receive, acquire, or purchase any fish, wildlife, or plant that was taken, possessed, transported, or sold in violation of any statute of the United States with regard to national or international trade of fish, wildlife, or plants in effect on January 19, 2025.
+This bill would make it unlawful for a person in California to import, cause to be imported, export, cause to be exported, transport, sell, offer for sale, possess with the intent to sell, receive, acquire, or purchase any fish, wildlife, or plant that was taken, possessed, transported, or sold in violation of any law or statute of any state or any law, treaty, or statute of the United States with regard to fish, wildlife, or plants in effect on January 19, 2025.
+The bill would, upon conviction or other entry of judgment, require any seized evidence be forfeited, as specified.
 The bill would make these provisions inoperative on December 31, 2031, and would repeal them on January 1, 2032.

 Under existing law, a violation of the Fish and Game Code is a crime.